 There are some good reasons why cutting your child’s nails can be so difficult for them to handle.
 If you can identify the “why”, you can adapt the experience to help a child handle this grooming task.
 Even if your child doesn’t immediately calm down, you may be calmer and more compassionate when they squirm.
 And a calmer parent can inspire calmness in their child.

-BTW, even though some of my links are to previous posts with the word “toddler”, these techniques work equally well for older kids on the spectrum or with SPD.
-In fact, they work pretty well with any child who is upset or demanding during grooming, haircuts, etc.
+BTW, even though some of my links are to previous posts with the word “toddler”, these techniques work equally well for older kids with ASD or with SPD.
+In fact, they work well with any child who is upset or demanding during grooming, haircuts, etc.

 - Children with ASD,SPD, global developmental delay, or significant language delays do not have most or all of the above skills.
+Sometimes they have only one or two.
 They may genuinely find your touch irritating, and they often have very little frustration tolerance for the things that they do not want to do or struggle to understand.

 - Nail trimming is usually an occasional event, not a daily part of a familiar routine.
-Rare events are almost always seen as unwelcome or even threatening.
+Parents of children who fight nail trimming often leave this task until it is unavoidable, Rare events are almost always seen as unwelcome or even threatening.

-There are some things that parents can do to make nail trimming less aggravating.
-Here are my most successful strategies:
+There are practical and simple things that parents can do to make nail trimming less aggravating:

 - Build your child’s frustration tolerance for other small events and annoyances with Patience Stretching, Dr. Harvey Karp’s wonderful technique from Happiest Toddler on the Block.
 I wrote a post on this technique, Stretch Your Toddler’s Patience, Starting Today!, and it gives you some insight into the how and why of this simple strategy.